 In March 2020, the World Health Organization declared the novel coronavirus disease 2019, or COVID-19, outbreak a pandemic.
 In order to mitigate the spread of COVID-19, governments have imposed unprecedented restrictions on business operations, travel and gatherings, resulting in a global economic downturn and other adverse economic and societal impacts.
 The COVID-19 pandemic has also overwhelmed or otherwise led to changes in the operations of many healthcare facilities.
 While we are considered an essential business under applicable regulations and continue to operate, the impacts of COVID-19 have placed significant strain on our clinical trial sites, raised concerns around monitoring patient safety, and caused enrollment to slow in the Phase 2 portion of the ongoing Phase 1/2 monotherapy clinical trial of our lead product candidate, NC318.
-We are working closely with our clinical partners and taking steps to adjust our protocols and timelines due to the impact of the COVID-19 pandemic, as discussed below.
+We are continuing to work closely with our clinical partners and take steps to adjust our protocols and timelines due to the impact of the COVID-19 pandemic, as discussed below.
 We cannot predict the scope and severity of any further disruptions as a result of COVID-19 or their impacts on us, but if we or any of the third parties with whom we engage, including the collaborators, contract organizations, third-party manufacturers, suppliers, clinical trial sites, regulators and other third parties with whom we conduct business were to experience related business disruptions, our ability to conduct our business in the manner and on the timelines presently planned could be materially and negatively impacted.
 The impact of the COVID-19 pandemic on our business and financial performance is uncertain and depends on various factors, including the scope and duration of the pandemic, government restrictions and other actions, including relief measures, implemented to address the impact of the pandemic, and resulting impacts on the financial markets and overall economy.
 We are unable to determine the extent of the impact of the pandemic on our operations and financial condition going forward.
-These developments are highly uncertain and unpredictable, and may materially adversely affect our financial position and results of operation
+These developments are highly uncertain and unpredictable, and may materially adversely affect our financial position and results of operations.

 Our lead product candidate NC318 is a first-in-class immunomedicine against a novel immunomodulatory receptor called Siglec-15, or S15.
 In October 2018, we initiated a Phase 1/2 clinical trial of NC318 in patients with advanced or metastatic solid tumors.
-We completed enrollment of the Phase 1 portion of this trial in August 2019 and preliminary data from the Phase 1 portion was presented at the Society for Immunotherapy of Cancer annual meeting in November 2019.
-We expect to report initial biomarker data from the Phase 1 portion of this trial midyear 2020.
-We began enrolling patients in the Phase 2 portion of the trial in October 2019.
-In April 2020, we announced that given enrollment slowdown due to the COVID-19 pandemic, we expect initial data from the Phase 2 portion of the Phase 1/2 monotherapy trial to be temporarily delayed.
-However, we will continue to support ongoing activities for patients enrolled in the trial and will work with our clinical sites to enroll new patients as appropriate.
-We intend to initiate an additional Phase 2 clinical trial to evaluate NC318 in combination with standard of care chemotherapies in patients with advanced or metastatic solid tumors.
-Due to the COVID-19 pandemic, we have temporarily delayed initiating this combination trial.
+We completed enrollment of the Phase 1 portion of this trial in August 2019 and preliminary data from the Phase 1 portion were presented at the Society for Immunotherapy of Cancer annual meeting in November 2019.
+We reported initial biomarker data from the Phase 1 portion of this trial, which we believe suggest collectively the potential of NC318 to block S15-mediated immune suppression, in May 2020 at the 2020 Virtual American Society of Clinical Oncology annual meeting, or the ASCO Meeting.